Dez1999/Risk_main/README.md

-Java implementation of a basic GUI for the risk game
+Java implementation of a basic GUI for the risk game.
+This application was made for School Purposese only and we do not hold the license for this.

 version 4 of the Game
 In this version we added save/load feature, added custom maps and refined already implemented features to make sure a full game can be played.